CyVerse-learning-materials/atmosphere_guide/step2.rst

    click 'CREATE'.

-From the 'Projects' page, you will see a listing of existing projects and the number of instance, images, volmes, and links associated with these projects.
+From the 'Projects' page, you will see a listing of existing projects and the number of instance, images, volumes, and links associated with these projects.

 |project_icon|